 Don’t confuse this with what you want the underlying stock to do.
 For instance, if you’re short a put, you want the underlying to go up, which should lower the value of your put, thus allowing you to either buy it back for a lower price or allowing the option to expire worthless.

 What exactly is it, then, that makes options prices (and thus spreads) go up or down in value?
 The short answer: Follow the options greeks.
 These risk metrics can help quantify the relationship between an underlying stock and its options prices.
 Delta and gamma relate to the movement of the underlying.
 Vega relates to changes in implied volatility.
 And then there’s theta.

-“What is options theta,” you ask?
-Theta addresses the inevitable loss in value that options experience as time passes.
+“What is theta in options,” you ask?
+Theta in options addresses the inevitable loss in value that options experience as time passes.
 Of all these risk measures, the passage of time is the one thing that’s certain.
 Time marches on, which means that most options prices will continue to “decay,” or lose value over time.
 And if an option is going to lose value over time, then it’s possible to profit from that option by shorting it.